GiankDiluvi/BayesianDOE_Thesis/README.md

 # Bayesian Design of Experiments for GLMs

-Code used in the undergraduate thesis *Bayesian Design of Experiments for Generalized Linear Models* by Gian Carlo Di-Luvi Martínez (2018).
-Uploaded both in English and in Spanish (original language in which it was created.)
+Code and TeX archives used in the undergraduate thesis *Bayesian Design of Experiments for Generalized Linear Models* by Gian Carlo Di-Luvi Martínez (2018).
+Code uploaded both in English and in Spanish (original language in which it was written).

 The code implements Overstall and Woods' Approximate Coordinate Exchange (ACE) algorithm for finding optimal bayesian experimental designs (Overstall and Woods, 2016), particularly by using Overstall, Woods and Adamou's *R* package `acebayes`.
 It also produces graphs with Wickham's `ggplot2` and Schloerke et al.'s `GGally`.
+See the bibliography for more references.